AdobeDocs/commerce-admin.en/help/stores-purchase/paypal-payments-advanced.md

 >[!IMPORTANT]
 >
 >**PSD2 Requirements:** <br/>
 >As of September 14, 2019, European banks might decline payments that do not meet [PSD2](../getting-started/compliance-payment-services-directive.md) requirements.
-To comply with PSD2, PayPal Payments Advanced must be integrated with Cardinal Commerce.
-To learn more, see [3-D Secure for Payflow](https://developer.paypal.com/docs/classic/payflow/3d-secure-overview/).
+To comply with PSD2, PayPal Payments Advanced must be integrated with a third-party plugin.
+To learn more, see [3-D Secure for Payflow](https://developer.paypal.com/api/nvp-soap/payflow/3d-secure-mpi/).

 >[!NOTE]
 >